behnaminian/guava/README.md

 [`android` directory]: https://github.com/google/guava/tree/master/android

+## This is a new change.

+Nothing to see here...

 ## Adding Guava to your build

 Guava's Maven group ID is `com.google.guava` and its artifact ID is `guava`.